es-tooling/module-replacements/docs/modules/debug.md

 ---
-description: Modern alternative to the debug package
+description: Modern alternatives to the debug package
 ---

 # Replacements for `debug`